google/transit/gtfs/spec/en/reference.md

 * **Optional** - The field or file may be omitted from the dataset.
 * **Conditionally Required** - The field or file must be included under conditions outlined in the field or file description.
 * **Conditionally Forbidden** - The field or file must not be included under conditions outlined in the field or file description.
+* **Recommended** - The field or file may be omitted from the dataset, but it is a best practice to include it.
+The best practice should be considered before omission.

 ### Field Types